View and manage resources in the web UI

 Ctrl+K keyboard shortcut and choose a namespace from the dropdown.

-COMMERCIAL FEATURE: In the packaged Sensu Go distribution, the namespace switcher will list only the namespaces to which the current user has access.
-For more information, read Get started with commercial features.
+NOTE: The namespace switcher will list only the namespaces to which the current user has access.

-Click the triple-bar icon at the top of the left-navigation menu to expand the menu and display page labels:
+Click the ☰ icon at the top of the left-navigation menu to expand the menu and display page labels:

 The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e.